-- Any event or circumstance occurs which would disqualify them from the office of governor. - They have, without the consent of the LGB, failed to attend three consecutive LGB meetings - They resign from office by written notice to Chair of the LGB - They become incapable by reason of illness or injury of managing or administering his or her own affairs.
+- Any event or circumstance occurs which would disqualify them from the office of governor - including failure to comply with the principles of public life, the Governors Handbook and the Governors Code of Conduct. - The governor has, without the consent of the LGB, failed to attend three consecutive LGB meetings - The governor resigns from office by written notice to Chair of the LGB - The governor becomes incapable by reason of illness or injury of managing or administering their own affairs.